pjmartel/gromacs_tools/README.md

   - For 3D plots with `equal`, creates cube-like scaling
 - The script automatically parses XVG metadata (titles, axis labels, legends)
 - Moving average only applies to single datasets in standard xy plot mode
+- When using `--legends`:
-- When using `--multi` with `--legends`, the number of legends must match the number of files
+  - Standard mode: number of legends must match number of files
+  - Multi-correlation mode: number of legends must match number of correlation sets
 - Use `--backend` to control display behavior (useful for remote/headless systems)
-- Scatter mode adds a colorbar showing frame/time progression
+- Scatter mode adds a colorbar showing frame/time progression (single correlations only)

 ### gromacs_pca.py